Illustrated Study Guide for the NCLEX-RN® Exam Elsevier eBook on VitalSource (Retail Access Card), 11th Edition

 Elsevier eBook on VitalSource - Access Card

 Who says studying for the NCLEX® can’t be fun?
-Illustrated Study Guide for the NCLEX-RN® Exam, 11th Edition uses colorful drawings and mnemonic cartoons to help you review and remember the nursing content found on the NCLEX-RN examination.
+Illustrated Study Guide for the NCLEX-RN® Exam, 11th Edition uses colorful drawings and mnemonic cartoons to help students review and remember the nursing content found on the NCLEX-RN examination.
 A concise outline format makes it easier to study key facts, principles, and applications of the nursing process.
-More than 2,500 NCLEX exam-style questions on the Evolve website allow you to create practice exams, identify your strengths and weaknesses, and review answers and rationales.
-Written by noted NCLEX expert JoAnn Zerwekh, this study guide provides a visual, unintimidating way to prepare for success on the NCLEX-RN exam.
+More than 2,500 NCLEX exam-style questions on the Evolve website allow students to create practice exams, identify strengths and weaknesses, and review answers and rationales.
+Bringing nursing concepts to life, this study guide provides students a visual, unintimidating way to prepare for the NCLEX-RN exam.

 - More than 2,500 review questions on the Evolve website allow you to practice test-taking in Study or Exam mode.